AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 # 10.2 Paternity leave allowance

 a.
 A total of 14 days (including weekends and public holidays) paternity leave may be taken.
-The program end date may be extended by this period of time dependent on the terms and conditions of your funder.
+The programme end date may be extended by this period of time dependent on the terms and conditions of your funder.

 b.
 In the case of adoption leave, a total of 14 days (including weekends and public holidays) leave may be taken to support the primary carer.

 c.
 Paternity leave cannot start before and must be completed within 56 days (including weekends and public holidays) of the child’s birth / placement.
-# Change of Circumstances for Postgraduate Research Students Policy

-October 2022

-# 10. Paternity Leave

 d.
 The 14 days of paternity leave must be taken in one block.